This article describes the step-by-step procedure for configuring your own dashboards by selecting various metrics, dimensions, and widgets.

 - Select a value under Last N Hours to show the metrics for a specified time.
 For example, this option shows the data for the last 12 hours, if you add a condition.

 - Click+ Add Rule under Threshold to show different color representations for variety data ranges.
-You can only see this field for Solid gauge and Leader Board charts.
+This threshold section is displayed for graphs and charts only.
 For example, you can add a red color to your widget, if the incident volume crosses more than 1000, an orange color if the incident volume is between 100 and 999, and a yellow color if the incident volume is less than 10.

 - If you would like to remove a rule(s), click X next to the rule you have added.